 • The monthly Family Table meal

 To contribute: Write a check payable to Fridley United Methodist Church.
-Write Lenten Mission on the memo line, or go to our online giving webpage.
+Write Lenten Offering on the memo line, or go to our online giving webpage.

 Our recent monthly focus projects:

 November 2015 UMCOR

 June 2015, Loaves & Fishes

 May 2015, Conference Love Offering